Often times swept under the rug as a tactic that consumes too much time to be scalable.

 Obviously replace niche with your niche.

 This will show you a lot of the blogs within your niche that are proactively accepting and promoting guest posts.
 Prime targets for your guest posting goals.

 It is no secret that Google is an amazing tool for our businesses, otherwise we would not be clinically obsessed with ranking on the 1st page of it.
 It produces the best search results in the world.
 So why not use it in our hunt for endless websites that we can guest post on?

 Yes.
 That is right.
-We are going to use Google to find opportunities for us guest post on so then we can rank in Google.
+We are going to use Google to find opportunities for us to guest post on so that we can rank in Google.
 A bit meta, but it works incredibly well.

 The only thing we have to use to make this work is some simple search operators.

 Here is a HUGE list of search operators you can simply copy and paste (replacing “keyword” with whatever niche you are targeting) to find pretty much an unlimited supply of guest posting opportunities.